edthena/policies/terms.md

 __10.1 Fees.__ Some features of the Service may require payment of fees.
 User shall pay (or shall have paid on User's behalf) all applicable fees, as described on the Site in connection with such for-fee services purchased by User.
+If you are a Subscriber and have executed an Order with R3 Collaboratives, you shall pay the applicable fees according to the payment terms set forth in the applicable Order.
 R3 Collaboratives reserves the right to change its prices and to institute new charges at any time, upon ninety (90) days’ prior notice to User, which may be sent by email or posted on the Site.
 All fees paid hereunder are non-refundable.
+An “Order” means R3 Collaboratives’ approved ordering document or process describing the products and services you are ordering from R3 Collaboratives.
+As applicable, the Order will identify: (i) the Service, (ii) the number and type of Users, (iii) the Pilot and/or Service Term (collectively, the "__Term__"), and (iv) (for paid Orders) the amount or rate you will be charged, the billing and renewal terms, applicable currency, and form of payment.

 __10.2 Payment Information.__ All information that you provide in connection with a purchase or transaction or other monetary transaction interaction with